wp-plugins/atcontent/readme.txt

 == Installation ==

-Upload the AtContent plugin to your blog, Activate it, connect blog to AtContent and import your posts!
+1) After the plugin downloading and activation it's needed to connect your blog to AtContent.
+For this, click the highlighted button in AtContent plugin settings [Screenshot](http://i.imgur.com/3euuvNn.png).
+2) If you still do not have an AtContent account you will be asked to create one.
+Fill in the fields or simply click "Connect with Facebook" [Screenshot](http://i.imgur.com/Xnz3Ux8.png).
+3) After account creation you can import all your posts to AtContent to get free backlinks and cloud backup.
+For this just click "Import" button on plugin settings page [Screenshot](http://i.imgur.com/wmOFHgi.png).

 1, 2, 3: You're done!